-Note that attempting to access this page without being signed into your account will either display an error or prompt you to sign in your account.
+Note that attempting to access this page without being signed in to your account will either display an error or prompt you to sign in to your account.
 Here you can also find an activation code that will be requested from you if you install ExpressVPN on Windows, Mac, Linux or a router.
 After logging into your account you are redirected to your dashboard.

-The dashboard lets you quickly navigate to perform various account-related actions such as viewing your invoices, adding a credit card to your account, access the referral system, view DNS settings, copying the activation code that’s needed during the setup, managing subscription details and setting up ExpressVPN on all your devices (up to three at the same time).
+The dashboard lets you quickly navigate to perform various account-related actions such as viewing your invoices, adding a credit card to your account, accessing the referral system, viewing DNS settings, copying the activation code that’s needed during the setup, managing subscription details and setting up ExpressVPN on all your devices (up to five at the same time).

 Installing ExpressVPN on your computer

-As it can be easily noticed from the screenshots in the “ExpressVPN Installation Process” gallery attached below, the setup shouldn’t pose any threat to any users, regardless of whether it’s a seasoned user or a novice one we’re talking about.
-Installing the application to the target computer can be easily done by simply launching the setup kit and following the instructions provided by the wizard.
-Users are given the chance to configure the destination path that the installer will deploy the VPN client to, with no additional setup needed.
+As it can be easily noticed from the screenshots in the gallery attached below, the setup shouldn’t pose any threat to any users, regardless of whether it’s a seasoned user or a novice one we’re talking about.
+Installing the application to the target computer can be easily done by simply launching the setup kit.

 However, if you at least want to choose the server, you can easily do so by clicking the “Choose Location” button and picking a country and server from the menu that you just accessed.
-Here, you can find a wide variety of countries and servers, as you will see later in this article, which are organized by “Recommended,” “All” and “Recent” ones, so that you can view them in an easier manner.
-If you need a little guidance, take a look at our “ExpressVPN Configuration Process” gallery to see exactly how to choose a server from the “VPN Locations” window.
+Here, you can find a wide variety of countries and servers, as you will see later in this article, which is organized by “Recommended,” “All” and “Recent” ones so that you can view them in an easier manner.
+If you need a little guidance, take a look at our screenshot gallery below to see exactly how to choose a server from the “VPN Locations” window.

-Technically all you need to secure your connection is deciding on a server and location and clicking the big power button in the main window, but some users are more curious than others, so let’s explore the rest of the settings you can alter.
-First things first, accessing them can be done by clicking the hamburger button in the main screen and choosing “Options” from the menu.
+Technically, all you need to secure your connection is to decide on a server and location and clicking the big power button in the main window, but some users are more curious than others, so let’s explore the rest of the settings you can alter.
+First things first, accessing them can be done by clicking the hamburger button in the ExpressVPN app’s main screen and choosing “Options” from the menu.

 Moving on, protocols can be easily configured by simply clicking the radio buttons next to the protocol you’re interested in.
-Protocols are as mentioned above: UDP (OpenVPN), TCP (OpenVPN), L2TP/IPSec, PPTP and SSTP.
-Additionally, there is one extra option that lets the application pick the protocol most appropriate for your network automatically.
+Protocols are exactly as we’ve mentioned above: UDP (OpenVPN), TCP (OpenVPN), L2TP/IPSec, PPTP, and SSTP.
+Additionally, there is one extra option that lets the application automatically pick the protocol that is the most appropriate for your network.

-The “Account” tab doesn’t stand for much except for letting you view a bunch of details about your ExpressVPN account, such as its status and expiry date.
-You can also sign out of your account by using the dedicated “Sign Out” button or even refer friends for free service in return by clicking the second suggestive button in the “Account” tab.
+The “Account” tab doesn’t stand for much except for letting you view a bunch of details about your ExpressVPN account, such as its status and expiration date.
+You can also sign out of your account by using the dedicated “Sign Out” button or even refer friends for a few free VPN subscription days in return by clicking the second button in the “Account” tab.

-In a similar manner to the accounts category described earlier we have the “Browsers” section which only lets us install browser extensions in a quick way and checking the browsers that they work on.
+In a similar manner to the accounts category described earlier we have the “Browsers” section, which only lets you install browser extensions quicker and check whether they are working properly.
 At the time of our testing, the only available browsers that supported the ExpressVPN extension were Chrome, Firefox, and Safari.

-So there you have it, the full installation and configuration process that can guarantee you a full proof security and privacy protection with the possibility of choosing your favorite server by country as a bonus.
+So there you have it, the full installation and configuration process that can guarantee you the full proof of security and privacy protection with the possibility of choosing your favorite server by country as a bonus.

 Network Lock, Tor, Split Tunneling and Torrenting

-First thing first, we’re going to provide you with some details regarding the Network Lock or, how some people refer to it by, the Kill Switch.
+First thing first, we’re going to provide you with some details regarding the Network Lock feature that ExpressVPN provides you with, or, how some people refer to it by, the Kill Switch.
 Before we go into that matter, we should give you the inside scoop.
 Sometimes, when you’re connected to the Internet, your connection might drop all of a sudden, and the next course of action that your computer takes is to connect you to the next best one that is available.

 The concept behind this technology is a little bit more complicated than the previous one, but it’s just as easy to understand.